barchart/dockerup/README.md

     "mode": "ro"
   },

-  // Data volume container
+  // Import all volumes from a data volume container
   {
-    "from": "containerName"
+    "from": "backup"
   }

 ]